Carnagion/dissertation/interim/interim.typ

 // TODO: Insert benchmarks to provide evidence

-An estimate for the upper bound of a runway sequence is obtained by assigning take-off times to each remaining (yet to be sequenced) aircraft, assuming a fixed separation of one minute between all of them.
-De-icing is also scheduled in a similar way, disregarding the actual duration required to go through the process:
+To further prune the solution search space, an estimate for the upper bound of a runway sequence is obtained by assigning take-off times to each remaining (yet to be sequenced) aircraft, as outlined in @upper-bound-pseudocode.
+This assumes a fixed separation of one minute between all of them.
+De-icing times for these aircraft are also calculated in a similar manner, disregarding the actual duration required to go through the process.

 #algorithm(
     caption: [Estimation of the upper bound for a runway sequence],